 Current research in biosocial health psychology is addressed including the study of behavioural responses to stress, addictions and chronic illness.
-Emphasis is on interpersonal emotional processes and lifestyle modifications to adjust to health-related stressors.
-Additional topics include consequences of common psychophysiologic reactions and syndromes such as anxiety disorders; eating disorders; and depressive disorders including grief and loss.
+Emphasis is on interpersonal emotional processes and lifestyle modifications to adjust to healthrelated stressors.
+Additional topics include consequences of common psychophysiologic reactions and syndromes such as anxiety disorders; eating disorders; and depressive disorders which the course is being offered AND CAAP 6601 AND CAAP 6607 AND CAAP 6617